 For pleas entered into on or before July 14, 2011, the conviction retains its immigration effect until it is actually eliminated under state law, e.g., until probation or other requirements are completed and the plea is withdrawn.
 Chavez-Perez v Ashcroft (9th Cir 2004) 386 F3d 1284, 1290.
 Counsel can protect a noncitizen defendant by structuring a disposition that does not leave the defendant exposed.
-This could be accomplished, for example, through an informal arrangement for a deferred prosecution in which the case is continued without a plea while the defendant fulfills certain conditions, with the understanding that the prosecution will consider dropping the charges based on good performance.
-Alternatively, if possible, a very short probation period or an arrangement for probation to end on release from criminal incarceration would permit the conviction to be expunged quickly under §1203.4.
-Once a conviction is so treated, the original guilty plea should no longer constitute a formal "admission" of a drug offense that causes inadmissibility under 8 USC §1182(a)(2)(A)(i).
-See, e.g., Matter of E.V.
-(BIA 1953) 5 I&N Dec 194.
+This could be accomplished, for example, through an informal arrangement for a deferred prosecution in which the case is continued without a plea while the defendant fulfills certain conditions, with the understanding that the prosecution will consider dropping the charges on the basis of good performance.